jeff-kwak/invaders/doc/project/backlog.md

 * INFRA: Build for WebGL and release
 ---
 * ART: Background for the game play screen
+* CODE: UFO spawn and locomotion
+* CODE: UFO drops bombs
+* SOUND: UFO sound
-* CODE: Enemy bonus life
+* CODE: Player 1up
-* SOUND: Sfx for 1up
+  - SOUND: SFX for 1up
+* CODE: Delay respawn if bomb is about to hit player
+* ART: Cause animations to start at different times
 * CODE: Damaged shield tiles and border tiles (rule tiles)
+---
 * CODE: Enemy on the edge has a 50/50 chance to drop bomb on change of direction.
-* CODE: Delay respawn if bomb is about to hit player
-* ART: Cause animations to start at different times
 * CODE: Enter wave restores some shields